ChausseBenjamin/st/README.md

 - But if `wal` has run in your session, its colors will take priority.

 Note that when you run `wal`, it will negate the transparency of existing windows, but new windows will continue with the previously defined transparency.

+## Crashing error

+If st crashes when viewing emojis, install `[libxft-bgra](https://aur.archlinux.org/packages/libxft-bgra/)` from the AUR.

 ## Contact